Most Recent Version of Draft Vision Statement, Goals, Policies, and Actions

 Foster collaborative relationships to build a stronger and more resilient community.

-Develop resilience action teams to design and implement projects that achieve goals of the action plan
+Develop resilience action teams to design and implement projects that achieve goals of the Neighborhood Plan.

 Gathering and Learning Spaces: Ensure access to open community gathering, sharing, and learning spaces for all residents.